danhighley/IT3038C-Scripts/final/Finale README.md

 - memory information
 - top 5 processes by cpu percentage

 As stated early, I wrote and tested this on a Windows 11 system.
-However when I pull the OS release data, it states I'm using Windows 10.
+However, when I pull the OS release data, it states I'm using Windows 10.
 Turns out Windows developers still have kernel32.dll pointing to Windows 10 for compatibility issues.

-Using psutil to iterate through specific system data in conjunction with prettytable made pulling that data into a presentable table pretty straight foward with the .add_row() built in function.
+Using psutil to iterate through specific system data in conjunction with prettytable made pulling that data into a presentable table pretty straight forward with the .add_row() built in function.
 For example:

 ``` print("--- Network Info ---")
     global table